Salem/Pisot Numbers in the Weyl Spectrum: Realization of small Pisot numbers in the Dynamical Spectrum

-Since the determinant of the $3 \times 3$ matrix on the left hand side is equal to $1/a^{n_1+n_2} + 1/ a^{n_2}+1$, for any choice of $a \ne 0,1$, there is a non-trivial solution.
-Since the last condition in (\ref{E:f3}) is an open condition, we see that there is always such $t_1, t_2, t_3$ and $a$.
-By Diller \cite{Diller:2011}, there is a birational map with orbit data $(M_3', (n_1, n_2)$.
-Similarly, there are complex numbers $t_1, t_2, t_3$ and $a$ satisfying
+Since the determinant of the $3 \times 3$ matrix on the left-hand side is $1/a^{n_1+n_2} + 1/ a^{n_2}+1$, for any choice of $a>1$, there is a non-trivial solution.
+Since the last condition in (\ref{E:f3}) is an open condition, we see that there are always such $t_1, t_2, t_3$ and $a$.
+Then, by Diller \cite{Diller:2011}, there is a birational map with orbit data $(M_3', (n_1, n_2))$.